Rails DRY Controllers

 We will create three resources to look at standard CRUD operations :

-All three resources work the same and are centered around articles for a Blog type site.
-There are no user accounts, so this is not an example of a robust application.
-Instead it is to show three ways to write CRUD controllers.
-Therefore, we are looking at three resources which are basically identical to each other, just coded a little differently.
+All three resources work the same and are centered on articles for a blog-type site.
+There are no user accounts, so this is not a robust application.
+Instead, it shows three ways to write CRUD controllers.
+Therefore, we are looking at three resources that are basically identical, just coded slightly differently.

-Each resource controller is set up with a before_filter for the resource, and strong_params.
-For instance with the Articles controller:
+Each resource controller is set up before_filter for the resource, and strong_params.
+For instance, with the Articles controller:

 class ArticlesController < ApplicationController